VictorMolokanov/realparsec.github.io/README.md

 ```

 ## Last words
-Now you are ready to use Hammer++ and it should work.
-The only problem is that you have to double mount contents as Hammer++ does not support the Garry's Mod mounting way for now.
+Now you are ready to use Hammer++ and it should work. (not actual)The only problem is that you have to double mount contents as Hammer++ does not support the Garry's Mod mounting way for now.
 So, if you are using Hammer++ you are most probably familiar with `mount.cfg` of gmod, so to mount content into Hammer++ you have to mount it in the `gameinfo.txt` file you edited earlier and add it right after those lines you added earlier `game "<path to your content>"`.
 If you think that I could improve something then messege me on Github or you can ping me on discord (ParSec#4563) on the [Statua Mapping](https://discord.gg/3Uq4WKNRuF) server, I do recommend you drop by and say hello, a lot of people there can help you with a lot of your problems.

 Now if you don't mind I'm gonna shoot myself in the face.
 Oh and I couldn't forget about you CoolGuy for asking me everyday the same question when will I make it and reminding me how disorganized I am.